urban-plumber/urban-plumber.github.io/index.md

 **Flux tower data participants:** Local-scale urban flux tower observations are needed to both drive models and evaluate outputs.

 Those who provide modelling or observational data will be invited as authors on relevant papers.

-## Scope

-The project has two phases:

-- Phase 1.
-(May 2020 – Nov 2020) a single site evaluation to ensure participants are comfortable with the configuration, submission and evaluation process.
-- Phase 2.
-(Nov 2020 – Mar 2021) a multi-site evaluation across a range of increasingly urbanised sites.

 ## More information